Flash Fiction: Character

 McAlley, from his corner, sees two broken businesses, housed in buildings never valued enough to slide mortar in among gapping bricks, wash dead insects from inside glass, start the clock ticking again.
 Each has a feature.
 The little belfry, or cupola…or elfin watchtower…that rises from a half-roof of Spanish tile—

-Then contrast the skyscrapers seen to rise above yellowed signs made to light inside, not lit on this day.
+Then, contrast the skyscrapers seen to rise above yellowed signs meant to light inside, not lit on this day.
 The drug store still advertised under the logage of its past owner.
 And this, that was a movie theater.
 Where zones converge, an ugly disharmony.